SSDD: Single-Step Diffusion Decoder for Efficient Image Tokenization: Introduction

 \section{Introduction}

 Current state-of-the-art image generation models, whether they are based on diffusion~\citep{sd1_Rombach_2022_CVPR}, flow matching~\citep{sd3_pmlr-v235-esser24a} or autoregressive modeling~\citep{vqgan_taming_transformers_high_res,var_NEURIPS2024_9a24e284}, rely on tokenizers as a key component to reduce the high-dimensional visual signal to compact latent representations.
 This allows for efficient training and inference of these models in the latent space, before decoding the generated latent representations back to the original signal representation in pixel-space.
 Beyond efficiency, tokenization has also been shown to improve generative performance~\citep{sd1_Rombach_2022_CVPR,vqgan_taming_transformers_high_res}.
-As such, the quality and compression ratio of the tokenizer directly affect the generative quality of latent models.
-In this work we focus on \textit{continuous} tokenization, as used in state-of-the-art diffusion and flow-matching models.
+The quality and compression ratio of the tokenizer directly affect the generative quality of latent models.
+Image tokenization models either produce discrete tokens ---directly compatible with, e.g., discrete text models such as LLMs---, or continuous tokens ---which can be modeled with methods such as diffusion and flow matching.
+In this work we focus on \textit{continuous} tokenization, as used in most state-of-the-art models for images and videos.